 - Requires no regular updates.
 DeepArmor Industrial can be installed on Monday, receive no updates all week, and remain an effective defense on Friday—even if entirely new threats emerge on Tuesday, Wednesday, and Thursday

-Read more about DeepArmor Industrial in our latest white paper.
+Learn more about how SparkCognition’s DeepArmor Industrial solution can protect against OT cyber attacks in this white paper.